Seven Cleveland Attractions To Visit

 (216) 664-3387

-Open year round, West Side Market is the oldest, continuously operated indoor/outdoor market in Cleveland.
-First opened in 1912, the historic market features more than 100 family owned businesses who sell everything from fresh organic produce and baked goods to fresh seafood and the city’s famous sausages.
+Open year-round, West Side Market is the oldest, continuously operated indoor/outdoor market in Cleveland.
+First opened in 1912, the historic market features more than 100 family-owned businesses that sell everything from fresh organic produce and baked goods to fresh seafood and the city’s famous sausages.

 Related: Family Friendly Attractions In Indianapolis